Stuycs-K/finalproject-10-mueller-flint-yu-kellen/DEVLOG-Flint.md

 I researched how to use the termion rust library.
 Most of the code should be able to be handled by the library.
 Then I added some boilerplate code and gave the repo some structure.

+### 2025-05-28 - Fill in some io fucntions
+I filled in the handle_input and display functions.
+They don't quite work but the logic is there.